 Do not add unnecessary detail

-State that ‘the paper was noted by the Committee’ and then write down any action points arising from the discussion.
+State that ‘the paper was noted by the Committee’ and then write down any action points from the discussion.

 Proofread your work